Lesson 6 of 7 - Learn what kids need and how to parent effectively

 • seek and accept appropriate human and spiritual help to accomplish these tasks and maintain or regain their wholistic health.

-A key factor in serious courtship is assessing how far along each divorcing or widowed partner and related minor child is in this multi-level adjustment process.
+A key factor in serious courtship after divorce or mate death is assessing how far along each divorcing or widowed partner and related minor child is in this multi-level adjustment process.
 The answer helps in choosing the right time to form or join a stepfamily.

 top

-All kids must fill basic developmental needs to prepare them for successful adult independence.
-Children raised in low-nurturance families also need to heal any psychological wounds.
+All kids must fill basic developmental needs to prepare for successful adult independence.
+Typical children raised in low-nurturance families also need to heal psychological wounds.
 Average children whose parents split up also have up to a dozen additional needs to adjust to all the changes in their lives.
 Their parents have similar needs.

 top